 Results and Discussion

 We extracted, amplified, and sequenced the gut contents of 159 specimens from 41 siphonophore species.
-We obtained a total of 4148 unique sequences, including 1502 sequences from region “134”, 614 from region “152”, 758 from region “166”, 497 from region “179”, and 341 from region “261”, and 442 from region “272” (Fig. 3, SM-Figures 5 and 9).
-A total of 337 unique sequences were interpreted as prey items, 36 as secondary predation, 292 as contamination from extrinsic sources, 2857 as natural environmental DNA sources, 791 as siphonophore sequences, 85 as parasites (myxozoans, trematodes, and other helminths), and 14 unrecognizable sequences.
-We identified prey items in 47 specimens (~30%) from 24 siphonophore species (Fig. 3, SM-Figures 10-12).
+We obtained a total of 4148 unique sequences, including 758 from region “V3”, , 614 from region “V5-V7S”, 442 from region “V5-V7L”, 497 from region “V7”, and 341 from region “V7p+V8”, and 1502 sequences from region “V9” (Fig. 3B, SM Tables 4, 8,, 13, and 14).
+A total of 337 unique sequences were interpreted as prey items, 36 as secondary predation, 292 as contamination from extrinsic sources, 2857 as natural environmental DNA sources, 791 as siphonophore sequences, 85 as parasites (myxozoans, trematodes, and other helminths), and 14 unrecognizable sequences (SM Tables 13-14).
+We identified prey items in 47 specimens (~30%) from 24 siphonophore species (Fig. 3A, SM Tables 1 and 3).
 This prevalence of empty guts is consistent with the feeding habits of macrophagous sit-and-wait ambush predators in oligotrophic environments, with scarce feeding events separated by periods of starvation (Griffiths 1975).
-We identified 55 unique prey items, 42 of which were crustaceans (25 of which were copepods), three of them were fishes, four of them were thaliaceans, five corresponded to other gelatinous predators (ctenophores and a medusa), and one matching to a bivalve mollusc (SM-Figure 1).
+We identified 55 unique prey items, 42 of which were crustaceans (25 of which were copepods), three of them were fishes, four of them were thaliaceans, five corresponded to other gelatinous predators (ctenophores and a medusa), and one matching to a bivalve mollusc (SM Figure 1).
 Most (112 out of 159) siphonophore specimens collected did not yield any putative prey taxa concepts (Fig. 2).
-Among the 47 specimens with prey, 40 of them had DNA from a single prey item, while only six had two prey items, and one Apolemia sp. specimen had three prey items (SM-Figure 1).
-The use of six different barcode regions (within the 18S gene) allowed us to detect a broader taxonomic range of prey and to validate dubious annotations (Fig. 3).
+Among the 47 specimens with prey, 40 of them had DNA from a single prey item, while only six had two prey items, and one Apolemia sp. specimen had three prey items (SM Figure 1).
+The use of six different barcode regions (within the 18S gene) allowed us to detect a broader taxonomic range of prey and to validate dubious annotations (Fig. 3B, SM Table 12).

 Dietary findings by taxon

 Physalia physalis — The Portuguese man-o-war is the only pleustonic (surface floating) member of the siphonophores, and the most encountered by beachgoers.
 Man-o-wars are well-known to feed exclusively on relatively large and motile soft-bodied prey such as fish, chaetognaths, or pelagic gastropods (Purcell 1984a).
 In our gut content samples of the Portuguese man-o-war from Bermuda, we found three specimens with ray-finned fish sequences, some of which had visually recognizable fish in the gastrozooids when collected.
 Fish prey is congruent with published visual inspections of their gut contents (Purcell 1984a, Bardi & Marques 2007).
 In all three specimens with fish prey we also found benthic and hard-bodied taxa (mysid, alpheid shrimp, spider crab, copepod, benthic gastropod, and a sipunculid worm), as well as larvacean prey sequences.
 Their nematocysts are not able to subdue crustacean prey, and their feeding reflex would not be triggered by a prey as small as a larvacean (Purcell 1984b).
-Therefore, we interpreted the presence of these taxa in the gut contents as secondary predation in the gut contents of the fish prey (SM-Figures 3 and 7).
+Therefore, we interpreted the presence of these taxa in the gut contents as secondary predation in the gut contents of the fish prey (SM Tables 2 and 6).
 In addition, we also detected ctenophore prey in one specimen.
 This could be also a case of secondary predation, but we suspect a ctenophore could be large enough to be prey of the man-o-war.
 If that is the case, this would be the first record of P. physalis consuming gelatinous zooplankton, which would place the man-o-war as a central species in the epipelagic ‘jelly-web’ (Chi et al. 2020).
 Comparisons with their surrounding prey field show these specimens were strongly selective for fish and strongly exclusive of copepods (Fig. 4).